 - i.
 Accommodating large established firms, small firms, and start-ups through a wide range of building types and work space sizes and classes.
 Use a variety of regulatory/policy tools to ensure that space for small scale tenants are maintained throughout the district. - ii.
 Permit a range of land uses that align with innovation economy and market trends.
 Use a variety of regulatory/policy tools to maintain a variety of research, design, engineering, and manufacturing activities within the district. - b.
 Regulate development capacity district-wide in order to allow development flexibility on individual properties while limiting environmental impacts. - c.
-Adopt economic development policies to proactively attract a variety of uses.

-5. Provide settings that bring people together.
+Adopt economic development policies to proactively attract a variety of uses. - 5.
+Provide settings that bring people together. - a.

-- a.
 Require on and off-site open space in a variety of configurations that accommodate a variety of activities. - b.
 Plan a connected network of pedestrian/bike-friendly streets and paths to connect workers/businesses with district activity and public spaces. - c.
-Require architecture and building disposition that makes work visible and brings activity to sidewalks and public spaces.

-6. Provide new district amenities and uses.

-- Plan and strategically locate one or two publicly accessible activity centers in addition to small clusters of lunch time activity evenly distributed throughout the district. - b.
+Require architecture and building disposition that makes work visible and brings activity to sidewalks and public spaces. - d.
+Encourage land owners to site buildings in a manner that promotes joint use of open space along and across property lines. - 6.
+Provide new district amenities and uses. - a.
+Plan and strategically locate one or two publicly accessible activity centers in addition to small clusters of lunch time activity evenly distributed throughout the district. - b.
 Encourage personal and business services within activity centers to serve district employees and nearby residents. - c.
 Plan a network of public open spaces that can accommodate recreation, physical activity, and encourage healthy lifestyles. - d.
 Plan seating, shelters, kiosks, turn-outs, bulb-outs, and other amenities/improvements to support transit use. - e.
-Improve pedestrian comfort with improved street lighting, sidewalks, street trees, and other landscaping.

-7. Contribute to community sustainability.
+Improve pedestrian comfort with improved street lighting, sidewalks, street trees, and other landscaping. - 7.
+Contribute to community sustainability. - a.

-- a.
 Establish a variety of standards and guidelines to ensure the district is part of an environmentally sustainable Sunnyvale.
 Include regulations addressing: - i.
 Green buildings - ii.
 Pedestrian, bike, and vehicular connectivity to improve air quality though decreased VMT and reduced congestion. - iii.
-Climate Action Plan strategies to decrease energy use, water consumption, solid waste and greenhouse gas emissions. - iv.
-Stormwater best management practices to improve water quality - v.
-Green Streets and preservation of existing mature trees to improve air quality, provide species habitat, minimize urban heat island effect, reduce stormwater run-off, and improve the pedestrian environment.
+Moderate to low impact traffic design on roadways and at intersections to promote pedestrian and bike safety. - iv.
+Climate Action Plan strategies to decrease energy use, water consumption, solid waste and greenhouse gas emissions. - v.
+Stormwater best management practices to improve water quality